Alexey-Danilchenko/Spectron/software/README.md

 *Whilst the Spectron software is being developed and not available yet, I am releasing sample Spectrometer Application here*.

 The SpectrometerApp can operate Spectron board with Hamamatsu C12666 or C12880 sensors remotely via Particle cloud and fully control the Spectrometer operational parameters.
-The application exetcise all Spectrometer board functionality including automatic exposure methods.
+The application exercise all Spectrometer board functionality including automatic exposure methods.

 Sample screenshotts of the automatic measurements: